Hank Pym: 2020s

 The Ant-Man miniseries released in 2022 depicts an early Hank Pym being pulled into the future, along with Eric O'Grady and Scott Lang, in an attempt to assist the Ant-Man of the 25th century, Zayn Asghar.
 Ultron is ultimately defeated and the other Ant-Men are returned to the past.

-Sometime later, an old man claiming to be Hank Pym places an artificial personality in Whirlwind's corpse called "Victor Shade".
-It was later revealed that a fragment of Hank's conscious had separated from All-Father Ultron when he was defeated.
-The fragment recreated his body which appeared older and he was still paranoid from being Ultron's "meat puppet".
-What he did to Whirlwind was part of an experiment involving killing and reviving villains into becoming members of his Lethal Legion with help from Black Ant.
-To his surprise later by the time Wasp and Moon Knight find him, the "Victor Shade" persona ended up being hijacked by Ultron-12 by the time Wasp learned the truth on what happened to Hank as Ultron-12 knocks him out.
-As Wasp remembers Ultron-12 as the "good Ultron", Ultron-12 stated to Wasp that he went through a soft reboot to protect Hank as Ultron takes over the Lethal Legion.
-Hank regained consciousness and reunited with Nadia when Ant-Man, Mayor Luke Cage, Stinger, Valkyrie, and Vision arrived as he claims to Nadia that Ultron's no longer in him.
-He gives Nadia the code for the nano-tech from the future to use while Ultron is distracted as she's got to think big which Ultron-12 agrees with him on.
-After Ultron was defeated and the nanos reconstructed themselves into a new body for Ultron-12, Hank states that Ultron is not gone for good as the recovering Lethal Legion agree with him on it.
-Hank then leaves with the Lethal Legion to Sub-Atomica to regroup and prepare for Ultron's return as part of Protocol S.
+Some time later, an old man claiming to be Hank Pym places an artificial personality in Whirlwind's corpse called "Victor Shade".
+It was later revealed that a fragment of Pym's consciousness had separated from All-Father Ultron when he was defeated.
+The fragment recreated his body which appeared older and he was still paranoid from his time under Ultron's control.
+What Pym did to Whirlwind was part of an experiment involving killing and reviving villains into becoming members of his Lethal Legion with help from Black Ant.
+The "Victor Shade" persona is hijacked by Ultron-12, who takes over the Lethal Legion.
+After Ultron is defeated, Pym states that Ultron is not gone for good and leaves with the Lethal Legion to prepare for Ultron's return.